jeffreysorgen/golf-club-sensors/activity.md

+(good notes here)
 ##### Description:
 What we want to do for this project is to read information from the sensor and then get the phone app to act upon the capabilities of the phone, such as turning on a flashight or beeping.
 While the flashlight functionality won't be used in the end, that solution is crucial for when we're trying to get the phone to chirp good/bad golf swings.
+- There is a difference between constantly notifying about the state and simply notifying about a state change.
+- Notifying only about a state change will be helpful to eliminate unnecessary BLE communication.
+- Checking a state change can happen less frequently than the device baud rate, so we don't get bounces of the states due to natural movement.
+  - Best example was when the LED lit briefly, flashing the previous state of the LED during the transition to a new state.
+It looked like a bounce.

 #
 #